 Section II − Classes and categories of certificates

-37.12 § 5 1) There are two categories of radiotelephone operators’ certificates, general and restricted.
+37.12 § 5 1) The classes and categories of operators certificates shall be in accordance with the provisions contained in Annex 1 to the International Convention on Civil Aviation.

-37.13 2) The holder of a radiotelephone operator’s general certificate may carry out the radiotelephone service of any aircraft station or of any aircraft earth station
+[Rationale: These provisions are redundant given that Annex 1 to the Convention on Civil Aviation specifies the needs for certificates][Comment: the proposal is not linked to the 1.10 (WRC-19) and may require a new agenda item for the following WRC.

-37.14 3) The holder of a radiotelephone operator’s restricted certificate may carry out the radiotelephone service of any aircraft station or aircraft earth station operating on frequencies allocated exclusively to the aeronautical mobile service or the aeronautical mobile-satellite service, provided that the operation of the transmitter requires only the use of simple external switching devices. .[Rationale: These provisions are redundant given that Annex 1 to the Convention on Civil Aviation specifies the needs for certificates]
+May be different for aeronautical Defense and general aviation]

 Section III − Conditions for the issue of operators’ certificates

 37.15 A − General